Police: Rome teen stole two guns

 According to Floyd County Jail records:

-Notorious Pitts, 17, was arrested on Virginia Circle after being found with two stolen firearms on Friday.
-He is also charged with a plethora of misdemeanors: possession of marijuana, obstruction of justice, reckless conduct, and tampering with evidence.
+Notorious Xzaveon Pitts, 17, was arrested on Virginia Circle after being found with two stolen firearms Friday.

+Pitts is also charged with a plethora of misdemeanors: possession of marijuana, obstruction of justice, reckless conduct and tampering with evidence.

 He also had a warrant for his arrest from a 2019 incident, where he is seen on video causing "substantial physical harm" to a victim by punching them in the face.
 The punch caused "swelling, bruising, also bleeding from the right ear." the victim went to the hospital for their injuries.